q3769/semver-maven-plugin/README.md

 ## Use it...

-*Caution: By default, only the parent project's version is processed; such is the case no matter from which directory the Maven command is issued.
+*Caution: By default, only the parent project's version is processed, no matter from which directory the plugin's Maven command is issued.
 Use the* `'-DprocessModule'` *flag if module also needs to be processed.*

 From CLI, assuming you are in the Maven project's default root directory where the pom.xml file is located: